NOAA-ORR-ERD/adios_oil_database/ElectronNodePythonDemo/README.md

 # README

 This is a sample Electron app wrapping a Python server.

-In this case, a flask app.
+In this case, a Flask app.
+The Python server serves all of the static files requested by the browser, plus handles a sample ajax call.

 ## Dependencies